najnesnaj/pinetime-zephyr/manual/_build/html/_sources/flashing.rst.txt

 .. note::

-         the pinetime has a swd interface
+         The pinetime has a swd interface.
-         to write firmware you need special hardware
+         To be able to write firmware,  you need special hardware.
-         I use a stm-link which is very cheap(2$)
+         I use a stm-link which is very cheap(2$).
-         You can also use the GPIO header of a raspberry pi / or orange pi (see my repo: https://github.com/najnesnaj/openocd)
+         You can also use the GPIO header of a raspberry pi.
+         (my repo: https://github.com/najnesnaj/openocd is adapted for the orange pi)

 To flash the software I use openocd :